mcollison/data-architecture/_episodes/01-data-storage.md

  [138 140 138 ...
 116 117 117] <br />
  [141 146 143 ...
 115 115 115]] <br />

-Note this pixel data is data in a form the computer can understand but if we want to present it to humans we need to run a program to convert the numeric bytes into an image.
+Note this pixel data is data in the form that the computer sees.
+This is what 'data' looks at the second level of abstraction and if we want to present it to humans we need to run a program that uses a standard to convert the numeric bytes into an image.
 Add the following lines of code to the bottom of your script and the image should appear.

 ```python
 # prepare GUI